dcos/examples/1.8/instana-agent/README.md

 # Instana agent deployment on DC/OS

-Instana is the next generation Application Performance Management solution that automatically monitors dynamic modern applications, including scheduled environments.
+[Instana](https://www.instana.com "Instana") is the next generation Application Performance Management solution that automatically monitors dynamic modern applications, including scheduled environments.
 Instana comprehensively manages your application’s quality of service with zero to absolute minimal configuration effort.

 The Instana agent package can be installed to DC/OS setups using the official package from the DC/OS universe.

 * **Estimated time for completion**: 2 minutes
-* **Target audience**: On-premise- or SaaS-clients of [Instana, inc.](https://www.instana.com "Instana, inc.")

 * **Scope**: Learn how to install the Instana agent on a DC/OS Cluster.

 ## Prerequisites

 * A running DC/OS 1.8 cluster
-* (On-Premise customers only): A running Instana backend machine
 * Your Instana agent key

 ## Deploying the Instana agent